tobiasschmidt89/tobiasschmidt.me/src/pages/profile.md

 ## Experience

-At [Plan.Net Journey][Plan.Net] I work as a Senior Solutions Consultant at the intersection of business intelligence and marketing automation to enable companies to create personalised, data-driven and seamless customer journeys.
-For this, I focus on using TMS (Tag Management System), DMP (Data Management Platforms), CDP (Customer Data Platform) and MAP (Marketing Automation Platforms) technologies to their best potential.
-I consult on all project phases from analysing business requirements to implementing technical solutions.
-Furthermore, I establish operation processes to ensure that tools are used and kept tidy after their rollout.
+At [Plan.Net Connect][Plan.Net], I work at the intersection of online marketing, business intelligence and marketing automation to enable companies to deliver dependable, personalised and profitable digital experiences to their customers.
+I build and lead a team of experts to elevate digital marketing to the next level by implementing customer-centricity in all marketing activities.
+Using state of the art marketing technology like Customer Data Platforms, I establish data-driven operation processes to optimise marketing activities with incremental learning.
+I consult customers on all project phases—from analysing business requirements to implementing technical solutions.
 Apr 2021 - Present

-[Commanders Act] is a European mar-tech company that offers TMS, CDP and CMP (Consent Management Platform) products that enable businesses to collect, optimise and activate customer data.
-At Commanders Act I worked as a Senior Technology Consultant to enable customers to set up and use Commanders Act products efficiently.
-In May 2020 I furthermore started to support the production department as a SCRUM Product Owner for the TMS (TagCommander), CMP (TrustCommander) and CDP (Commanders Act Platform) products.
+At [Commanders Act], I consulted and enabled companies to optimise their digital marketing with the Commanders Act product toolchain (Tag Management System, Customer Data Platform and Consent Management Platform).
+Furthermore, I was an integral part of the DACH B2B pre-sales consulting team that won pitches of leading international brands.
+I developed innovative concepts for the evolution of the Commanders Act platform and supported the production team as an internal SCRUM product owner.
 Jan 2018 - Mar 2021

-[POSSIBLE] (now Wunderman Thompson) is a full-service agency for digital transformation.
-At POSSIBLE I did technical project management and technology consulting for agile digitalisation projects across a wide range of industries.
-I worked on all project phases from analysing business requirements to developing POCs (HTML, CSS, JS, Node, Swift and Golang) to implementing technical solutions.
-POSSIBLE provided me with opportunities to manage international SCRUM teams (up to 10 employees) and external partners.
-My original employment was at Conrad Caine GmbH.
-Conrad Caine GmbH was acquired by POSSIBLE in Jan 2016.
+At [POSSIBLE] (now Wunderman Thompson), I provided consulting and technical project management for agile digitalisation projects across a broad range of industries.
+I led digital transformation projects with international SCRUM teams by developing POCs, websites, apps and digital products.
+Additionally, I led a team that provided mobile app store operations as a service for enterprise customers.
 May 2014 - Dec 2017

+I started to work on hands-on technical and creative freelance projects during my studies.
+I worked on diverse creative projects (ranging from sound recording and sound design for online conferences to producing advertising films) until I found my passion in digitalisation.
+Now I implement websites for small to medium-sized businesses as a part-time freelancer.
+This provides me with opportunities to broaden my practical technical skills and to try out new cutting edge technologies.

 </section><section>